hashicorp/tfc-workflows-github/actions/upload-configuration/README.md

 You can specify the relative or absolute path to the Terraform configuration in your project.

 GitHub Docker container actions maps the default working directory (`GITHUB_WORKSPACE`) on the action runner with the `/github/workspace` directory on the container.
+This volume mapping is instrumented with a bindmount volume when the container is executed. (`-v "${GITHUB_WORKSPACE}":"/github/workspace"`)

 #### Example